San Diego Firearms Law Enforcement Pick Up Service

 • Firearms that may need California compliance review before possession or transfer

-The basic process usually looks like this:
+The process usually looks like this:

-1. Contact the law enforcement agency that has the firearm and confirm whether it is eligible to be released.
+Contact the agency holding the firearmConfirm with the police or sheriff's department whether your firearm is eligible to be released.

-When your firearm is approved for release and the agency allows release to an FFL or authorized party, WBT Guns will retrieve your firearm(s).
+Once your firearm is approved for release and the agency allows release to an FFL or authorized party, WBT Guns will retrieve it.
+From there, we can do one of the following:

-Why Use WBT Guns for Police Firearm Pickup?
+Why use WBT Guns for police firearm pickup?

 Local San Diego FFL